 If there are facets of health apps’ privacy policies that make you uncomfortable — say, if an app needs to access to your photos for any reason — then experts advise against using it altogether and finding a different app that fits your security needs.

 Be mindful of the information you’re sharing

 When Leslie Heyer was developing the period and fertility tracking app Dot, she wanted to make sure that users didn’t need to submit unnecessary information.
 Users only need to enter their period start date for the app to work.
 All data is then stored on the user’s phone.
-“Unless [an app] needs certain information, it shouldn’t bother collecting it,” Heyer said.
+“Unless [an app] needs certain information, it shouldn’t bother collecting it,” Heyer says.

 Georgetown University’s Institute for Reproductive Health recently utilized Dot in a study to determine its efficacy.
 Upon downloading Dot, users were able to opt into the study.
 The opt-in agreement explained that their information would be sent to Georgetown and kept secure according to federal privacy law.
-“In that case, [the study data is] handled separately from how data is handled in the app,” Heyer said.
+“In that case, [the study data is] handled separately from how data is handled in the app,” Heyer says.
 Dot never had access to study participants’ data, since Georgetown collected more information than Dot typically requires.

 Do your homework

 Experts agree that you should only participate in reputable mobile-health studies.
 Learn about the companies behind apps and devices, read user reviews and make sure you understand the process by which your data becomes part of research.
 Here are questions Heyer suggests asking yourself in the course of researching mobile health research: